Quantum memory assisted observable estimation: Resources comparison

-The limiting factor of both QEE and QSP will be the accumulation of operational errors in the final estimate of the observable.
-For both approaches, gate errors will reduce the accuracy of the final estimate of the observable.
+The limiting factor of both QEE and CPS will be the accumulation of operational errors in the final estimate of the observable.
+For both approaches, gate errors will reduce the accuracy of the final estimate.
 This reduction will have the same linear dependence on the number of Pauli strings in the observable decomposition for both approaches (see Appendix~\ref{ap_c}).
-For the estimation of observable such as the energy of a $\text{H}_3^+$ molecule, which can be decomposed into $N\sim 59$ Pauli strings~\cite{crawford2021efficient} on $4$ qubits, an estimate of the energy with a variance of $\eta\sim 1$ could be obtained for gate error probabilities around $\sim 0.5\cdot10^{-3}$ and $10^2$ state preparations using CPS.
-In comparison, QEE would require $\sim10^3$ state preparations to reach a similar variance.
-We do note, however, that the QEE approach would only require gate error probabilities on the order of $5\cdot10^{-3}$ (we refer to Appendix~\ref{app_d} for more details).
+For the estimation of observable such as the energy of a $\text{H}_3^+$ molecule, which can be decomposed into $N= 59$ Pauli strings~\cite{crawford2021efficient} on $4$ qubits, an estimate of the energy with a variance of $\eta=1$ could be obtained for gate error probabilities $\sim 4.5\cdot10^{-5}$ and at least $1.1\times 10^4$ state preparations using CPS.
+In comparison, QEE would require $\sim 3.48\times 10^3$ state preparations and QPEh $\sim 4.85\times 10^3$ to reach a similar variance.
+We do note, however, that the QEE approach would only require gate error probabilities on the order of $4.2\times 10^{-3}$, while QPEh $\ 1.8\times 10^{-4}$ (we refer to Appendix~\ref{app_d} for more details).
 To simulate larger molecules, the performance of current hardware needs to be improved for both our method and QEE.
-For example, the CPS simulation of a $\text{LiH}$ molecule with a decomposition of $\sim 630$ Pauli strings on $10$ qubits, requires $\sim 10^3$ state preparations and gate error probabilities $\sim 10^{-5}$, while the QEE method requires $\sim 10^{5}$ state preparations and gate error probabilities $\sim 10^{-4}$ to achieve the same variance of $\eta\sim 1$.
-Note, however, that the estimates for the required gate error probabilities are conservative since we assuming that just a single error corrupts the estimation.
+For example, the CPS simulation of a $\text{LiH}$ molecule with a decomposition of $\sim 630$ Pauli strings on $10$ qubits, requires $\sim 1.4\times 10^{5}$ state preparations and gate error probabilities $\sim 1.43 \times 10^{-6}$, while the QEE method requires $\sim 3.96\times 10^{5}$ state preparations and gate error probabilities $\sim 1.6\times 10^{-4}$ to achieve the same variance of $\eta=1$.
+The QPEh requires $1.69\times 10^4$ state preparations and gate error probabilities of a rate $\sim 2.1\times 10^{-6}$.
+Note, however, that the estimates for the required gate error probabilities are conservative since we assume that just a single error corrupts the estimation.
 For specific implementations and hardware models better bounds can likely be obtained.